AndreBaltazar8/ablac/docs/performance.md

 profile.
 The full 73-fixture suite and byte-identical self-rebuild pass with the optimization enabled.

+### Demand-driven writable interest (2026-08-11)

+The event HTTP loop previously issued `epoll_ctl(MOD)` after every completed response even though readable interest had never been disabled.
+It also did not enable `EPOLLOUT` when an immediate nonblocking write stopped at kernel backpressure.
+Per-connection writable-interest state now changes the poller only on the transition into or out of a real pending-write state.

+On the same pinned single-worker comparison, three ten-second samples improved from a **103,875 requests/second** median to **107,365 requests/second** (**3.36%**).
+Median p50 fell from 0.469 to 0.444 ms and p99 from 0.931 to
+0.875 ms. A five-second syscall audit with 64 persistent connections observed only 132 `epoll_ctl` calls, so poller updates now scale with connection lifecycle rather than request count.
+A forced 256 KiB response with a 4 KiB server send buffer verifies that the partial-write path registers writable interest and drains the complete response before closing.

 ## Reachability and size result

 The first LLVM size pass marks Abla implementation functions internal, limits